-As Manitoba's first registered woman architect, Elizabeth M. Lord, was a trailblazing figure on the provincial architectural scene.
-Lord graduated from the University of Manitoba with a bachelor’s degree in architecture in 1939 and registered with the Manitoba Association of Architects and the Royal Architectural Institute of Canada in 1944.
-After a period of absence, she was reinstated with the Association in July of 1953.
-After her graduation she stayed in Winnipeg; initial employment came through a position with the North American Lumber Company in 1939.
-This was followed by employment with architect Arthur Cubbidge the following year (working out of offices located at 808 Boyd Building, 388 Portage Avenue.)
-Still during this war-time period, Lord switched to a post with Crawford Painting in 1941 before leaving architecture for a two year stint with the Dominion Government Naval Treasury from 1942-43.
-Lord returned to architecture in 1944, taking up occupation with Moody and Moore Architects.
+As Manitoba's first registered woman architect, Elizabeth M. Lord was a trailblazing figure on the provincial architectural scene.
+Lord graduated from the University of Manitoba with a Bachelor in Architecture in 1939 and registered with the Manitoba Association of Architects and the Royal Architectural Institute of Canada in 1944.
+After a period of absence, she was reinstated with the Association in July 1953.
+After graduation she stayed in Winnipeg and her first job was a position with the North American Lumber Company in 1939.
+This was followed by employment with architect Arthur Cubbidge the following year (working out of offices located at 808 Boyd Building, 388 Portage Avenue).
+During this war-time period, Lord switched to a post with Crawford Painting in 1941 before leaving architecture for a two-year stint with the Dominion Government Naval Treasury from 1942-43.
+She returned to architecture in 1944 with Moody and Moore Architects.

-At the time of Lord’s graduation from the University of Manitoba in 1939 Canada had only five women registered as architects, only three of whom had been been educated in Canadian universities.The first woman to have graduated with an architectural degree in Canada was the University of Toronto’s Ester Marjorie Hill who graduated ten years prior to Lord, in 1929, and who later practised in Edmonton and Victoria, B.C.
+When Lord graduated from the University of Manitoba in 1939, there were only five women registered as architects in Canada, and only three of them had been been educated in Canadian universities.The first woman to have graduated with an architectural degree in Canada was the University of Toronto’s Ester Marjorie Hill, who graduated 10 years prior to Lord, in 1929, and who later practised in Edmonton and Victoria, B.C.
 Noted Winnipeg designer and professor Joan Harland had graduated from the University of Manitoba one year prior to Lord but did not register with the Manitoba Association of Architects.
-Notably, as articulated by scholar Marco Polo, “in the first half of the 20th century a disproportionate number of women architects were graduating from western Canadian schools” and “one third of all women architects registered in Canada before 1960 were graduates of the University of Manitoba” which had “ established the first course in interior design and had four women on faculty during the 1940s and 1950s.”
+Notably, as articulated by scholar Marco Polo, “in the first half of the twentieth century a disproportionate number of women architects were graduating from western Canadian schools ... one third of all women architects registered in Canada before 1960 were graduates of the University of Manitoba ... (which had) established the first course in interior design and had four women on faculty during the 1940s and 1950s.”
 (Marco Polo, “Architectural Education,” The Canadian Encyclopedia, 2012.)

-Little is known of Lord’s early architectural practice; one project which was specifically recorded was the 1950 renovation of the residence of Dr. Sterling Orr Dowling at 530 Basswood Place, in Winnipeg.
-While the details of this assignment are uncertain, the interest in housing which it reveals reflects a broader theme within the work and thinking of Lord.
-In 1960 Lord – at a meeting of the Progressive Conservative Women's Association of Winnipeg South Centre and St. James – called on women to push for legislation providing for public housing for those in need.
-Lord here articulated this argument in a manner which underlined her crusading approach: “Only one man in a 1,000 is a leader of men, the other 999 are followers of women. ...
+Little is known of Lord’s early architectural practice; one project which was specifically recorded was the 1950 renovation of the residence of Dr. Sterling Orr Dowling at 530 Basswood Place in Winnipeg.
+While the details of this assignment are uncertain, the interest in housing which it reveals reflects a broader theme within Lord's work and thinking.
+In 1960 at a meeting of the Progressive Conservative Women's Association of Winnipeg South Centre and St. James, Lord called on women to push for legislation providing for public housing for those in need.
+Lord here articulated this argument in a manner which underlined her crusading approach: “Only one man in 1,000 is a leader of men, the other 999 are followers of women ...
 Women have a tremendous part to play in the betterment of the community and the country."
 This desire to improve the state of housing was also served by Lord’s work on the steering committee of the housing committee of the Welfare Council of Greater Winnipeg and as housing chairman of the Provincial Council of Women.

-Lord resigned as a practicing architect in Manitoba in 1976 at which point she moved to Antigua.
+Lord resigned as a practicing architect in Manitoba in 1976 and moved to Antigua.